sass/sass-site/source/documentation/style-rules/index.md

         opacity: 0.8
 {% endcodeExample %}

-{% markdown %}
 ### Advanced Nesting

 If you want to do more with your nested style rules than just combine them in order with the descendant combinator (that is, a plain space) separating them, Sass has your back.
 See the [parent selector documentation][] for more details.

 [parent selector documentation]: /documentation/style-rules/parent-selector

 ## Interpolation

 You can use [interpolation][] to inject values from [expressions][] like variables and function calls into your selectors.
 This is particularly useful when you're writing [mixins][], since it allows you to create selectors from parameters your users pass in.

 [interpolation]: /documentation/interpolation
 [expressions]: /documentation/syntax/structure#expressions
 [mixins]: /documentation/at-rules/mixin
-{% endmarkdown %}

 {% codeExample 'interpolation' %}
   @mixin define-emoji($name, $glyph) {